zone-eu/zone-mta/plugins/README.md

 # ZoneMTA plugins

 This is the folder for plugins.
+Core plugins reside in the [./core](./core) folder and user plugins reside in the [./user](folder).
+Files in the user plugins folder are excluded from ZoneMTA git, so you can put whatever you like into it without messing up the git state of the ZoneMTA folder.

-Files that reside here can be included in the main process.
+Files that reside in the plugin folders can be included in the main process.
 To enable a plugin edit [application configuration](../config/default.js) section "plugins" and add the plugin information into it.
+Plugin locations are resolved relative to this folder, so using "./user/my-plugin" would point to "zone-mta/plugins/user/my-plugin".

 Plugin files should expose a property called `title` to identify themselves.
 If title is not provided, then file name is used instead.